shamshubham/QR-Code-Generator/README.md

-Here's the updated README with the images included:

----

 # 📱 QR Code Generator

 Welcome to the **QR Code Generator**—a sleek and intuitive tool for creating QR codes from any text or URL!
 Whether you’re looking to share a link or encode some information, this app provides a fast and easy way to generate QR codes right in your browser.